 The resetting of the pressure sensor is automatic.
 The next cycle after an electrical signal shut down will have the same opportunity to build pressure.
 Since the sensor measures lack of pressure, as long as the pump is able to rebuild and maintain pressure, the pump will be allowed to run normally.

 * National electrical code (nec) states all motors will be thermally protected from excessive “amperage draw.”
 Most motors under 2 hp are supplied with thermal protection from the motor manufacturer.
-For motors over 2 hp, code-compliant Rain Bird PSRB pump protection is recommended.
+For motors over 2 hp, code-compliant Rain Bird PSRP pump protection is recommended.